dharanidharan20/Sales-Dashboard/README.md

 This dashboard empowers stakeholders to analyze sales data interactively, detect trends, evaluate performance, and make informed strategic decisions in a visual and intuitive manner.

 ## Questions :
+- Create a MySQL Sales Database and use the data from it to build a Sales Dashboard in Power BI?

 - What is the total sales value and number of units sold during the observed period?

 - Which category contributes the most to total sales in terms of quantity and revenue?